 When to Start Dream Feeding

-Timing plays an essential role in the success of dream feeding, and knowing when to start can make a significant difference in your baby’s sleep routine.
+Timing matters, and knowing when to start can make a real difference in how well this technique works for your family.

-Generally, you might consider starting dream feeding around 4 to 6 weeks old, but every baby is unique.
+Most parents consider starting around 4 to 6 weeks old, but every baby develops at their own pace.
+Look for these signs before you begin:

 - Your baby’s weight gain is steady.